 Examples of Direct Material

-- Example 4: In the case of a real estate company, the direct material cost required to build the building is in the form of the purchase of cement, steel, etc which is essential in order to start the construction work.
-Any change in the prices of these essential commodities may inflate the selling price of the flats in the project as these costs are directly related to the project and cannot be avoided under any circumstances.
+- Example 4: In the case of a real estate company, the direct material costDirect Material CostDirect Material Cost is the total cost incurred by the company in purchasing the raw material along with the cost of other components including packaging, freight and storage costs, taxes, etc. that are related directly to the manufacturing and production of various products of the company. required to build the building is the purchase of cement, steel, etc., which is essential to start the construction work.
+Any change in the prices of these essential commodities may inflate the selling price of the flats as these costs are directly related to the project and cannot be avoided under any circumstances.

-- They form an essential component of product costing and without direct raw materials, no product can be manufactured.
+- They form an essential component of product costing, and without direct raw materials, no product can be manufactured.

 Direct materials form a very crucial element of the product costing of the company since even a minor change in it may result in a massive financial impact on the profit and loss of the company.
-The cost cannot be avoided and is often used in standard costing or process costing methodologies to arrive at the effective cost of the product so that the company can fix up the selling price and if the cost is too high, it may suggest improvements in it to curb it.
+The cost cannot be avoided and is often used in standard costingStandard CostingStandard cost is an estimated cost determined by the company for the production of the goods and services or for performing an operation under normal circumstances and are derived by the company from the historical analysis of the data or from the time and the motion studies. or process-costing methodologies to arrive at the effective cost of the product so that the company can fix up the selling price.
+If the cost is too high, it may suggest improvements to curb it.

 This article has guided what direct material is and its definition.
 Here we discuss direct material examples and their types, advantages, and disadvantages.
 You can earn more about financing from the following articles –